-HTTP status codes starting with the digit “5” relate to errors that occur when there’s a network error or communication problem between web servers.
-A 502 Bad Gateway error occurs when a server acting as a gateway or proxy receives an invalid response from the origin server.
+An HTTP status code starting with the digit “5” relates to errors that occur when there’s a network error or communication problem between web servers.

-Other 5xx status codes or server errors include the 500 Internal Server Error, 501 Not Implemented, 503 Service Unavailable, and 504 Gateway Timeout.
+Other 5xx status codes include the 500 Internal Server Error, 501 Not Implemented, 503 Service Unavailable, and 504 Gateway Timeout.
 Though the exact reasons for each error vary, in most cases, the cause lies within the server.

-Before you can fix a 502 Bad Gateway error, you need to examine the potential factors causing this error, such as:
+Before you can fix the Gateway error, you need to examine the potential factors causing this error, such as:

 - Origin server overload.
-Whenever an origin server runs out of resources, it can get overloaded and crash, triggering a 502 Error.
+Whenever an origin server runs out of resources, it can get overloaded and crash, triggering an http error 502.
 A sudden spike of traffic, low memory, and software timeouts are some of the common reasons for server overload.

 - Browser errors.
-Sometimes, a browser might show a 502 Error despite not having server or network issues.
+Sometimes, a browser might show a 502 coding error despite not having server or network issues.
 In this case, the error might be triggered by faulty browser extensions such as ad-blockers, outdated browser versions, or corrupted files in your browser cache.

 - Home-network equipment issues.
-If you encounter a 502 Error in more than one website or browser, there is a good chance that your network equipment might be having a temporary connection problem.
+If you encounter HTTP 502 Errors in more than one website or browser, there is a good chance that your network equipment might be having a temporary connection problem.